shuvava/full-stack-code-challenge/README.md

 *( feel free to either paginate the result or use infinite scroll )*

 **NOTE:**
-- Client here means a physical user, you should not worry about Authentication/Authorisation or User Model, any one has access to this application should have access to all features mentioned above.
+- Client here means a physical user, so do not worry about Authentication/Authorization or a User Model; any one who has access to this application should have access to all features mentioned above.
-- If you have extra time, please add some samples tests to demonstrate different kind of test cases.
-(If you practice TDD or BDD feel free to do so)
-Test coverage is not the main concern of this challenge
+- Bonus points for adding test coverage to demonstrate different kind of test cases (e.g., TDD or BDD); however, test coverage is not the main concern of this challenge.

-**Additional Requirement:** Please manually add delay/timeout(1 second) to deposit/withdraw/set logic in the back-end.
+**Additional Requirement:** Please manually add delay/timeout (1 second) to deposit/withdraw/set logic in the back-end.

 ## Technology choices
 ### Front-end
 In the **transaction_history_ui** directory, a react-redux based template app is in place for you.
-Redux and Redux-saga are not mandatory, feel free to use a pure hook-based solution if you'd like to not use Redux and Redux-saga.
+Redux and Redux-saga are not mandatory, feel free to use a pure hook-based solution if you prefer not use Redux and Redux-saga.
 Feel free to pull in any libraries to help you achieve your Goal.
 For Styling, please stick to CSS module for simplicity.

 ### Back-end
 In the **transaction_history_backend** directory a Flask Hello-world app is setup for you.
 Please feel free to use the framework of your choice to make the back-end.
-Please manage your Python packages with Pipenv.
+Please manage your Python packages with `pipenv`.
 Feel free to pull in additional libraries to help you finish the challenge.

 ### Database